verrazzano/docs/content/en/docs/troubleshooting/troubleshooting-multicluster.md

 - Check the multicluster resource's status field on the admin cluster to know what the status of that resource is on each managed cluster to which it is targeted.

-## Verifying managed cluster registration and connectivity
+## Verify managed cluster registration and connectivity
 You can verify that a managed cluster was successfully registered with an admin cluster by viewing the corresponding `VerrazzanoManagedCluster` (VMC) resource on the admin cluster.
 For example, to verify that a managed cluster named `managed1` was successfully registered: